indeedeng/iwf/README.md

 docker run -p 8801:8801 -p 7233:7233 -p 8233:8233 -e AUTO_FIX_WORKER_URL=host.docker.internal --add-host host.docker.internal:host-gateway -it iworkflowio/iwf-server-lite:latest
 ```

-Use `docker pull iworkflowio/iwf-server-lite:latest` to update the latest image.Or update the docker-compose file to specify
+To update the server version, use `docker pull iworkflowio/iwf-server-lite:latest` to get the latest image.
+Or change `latest` to specify a version tag.
-the version tag.

 ## Using docker image & docker-compose